mastodon/mastodon/docs/Running-Mastodon/Production-guide.md

     sudo apt-get install postgresql postgresql-contrib

+Setup a user and database for Mastodon:

+    sudo su - postgres
+    psql

+In the prompt:

+    CREATE USER mastodon CREATEDB;
+    CREATE DATABASE mastodon_production OWNER mastodon;
+    \q

 ## Rbenv

 It is recommended to use rbenv (exclusively from the `mastodon` user) to install the desired Ruby version.
 Follow the guides to [install rbenv][1] and [rbenv-build][2] (I recommend checking the [prerequisites][3] for your system on the rbenv-build project and installing them beforehand, obviously outside the unprivileged `mastodon` user)